kyma-project/website/content/blog-posts/2021-11-23-release-notes-2.0/index.md

 ---
 ```

 We are happy to announce the release of the long-awaited Kyma 2.0!
-This major release brings a lot of simplification and improvements to the product.
+This major release brings a lot of fresh air to the project: we simplified and improved many areas, and also provided some brand new features, such as Kyma Dashboard.
+Read on to find out what Kyma 2.0 has to offer!

 <!-- overview -->

-> Add a **CAUTION** at the beginning of the release notes whenever there are any important migration and/or update steps required for users to perform before migrating to the new Kyma version.
-Link to a separate migration guide under `kyma/docs/migration-guides` in which you provide these steps, describe the changes and reasons behind them, and list potential benefits for the users.
+> **CAUTION:** In this release, authentication and authorization methods in Kyma have changed.
+Before upgrading to Kyma 2.0, read the [Migration Guide](https://kyma-project.io/docs/kyma/latest/migration-guide-1.24-2.0).

 See the overview of all changes in this release: